Lecturer in Hebrew and Old Testament

 - Jill Firth, ‘Exsurge Domine versus Ein feste Burg: Psalms in the Contest of Imaginaries in the Lutheran Reformation.’
 Tyndale Old Testament Study Group, Cambridge (4 July 2017).

 - Jill Firth, ‘Luther’s Use of Lament Psalms in his Letters of Spiritual Counsel.’
 Ridley College Melbourne (19 May 2017).

 - Jill Firth, ‘“Save me from my pursuers, for they are too strong for me”: The Re-presentation of David in Psalms 140–143.’
 ETS Psalms and Hebrew Poetry section, San Antonio (15 November 2016).

 Hobbies & Interests

-Reading, walking on the beach, sewing.
-Foreign travel and silent retreats.
-Time with family and friends.
-Writing and thinking, talking and learning.
+Reading, walking on the beach, time with family and friends.